netzkundig/nk-wp-react-theme/README.md

 ### Notes
 - reCAPTCHA: works if site keys are configured; tokens from hidden inputs are forwarded.
 - File uploads: current JSON submit handler doesn’t support files.
 Use admin-ajax fallback or extend to multipart if needed.
-- Styles: if GF styles are missing in SPA views, enqueue GF CSS globally or add minimal theme styles for `.gform_wrapper`.
+- Styles: if GF styles are missing in SPA views, the loader will inject them automatically; alternatively enqueue GF CSS globally or add minimal theme styles for `.gform_wrapper`.

 ## Requirements
 - WordPress 6.x (permalinks active)